johanahg/johanahg/README.md

 ### Kia Ora!
 I'm Johanah 👋
 My main interests in the field are currently with Development roles.
-However, I am open to explore new roles and welcome any opportunity to learn and grow within the field :)
+However, I am open to explore new roles and welcome any opportunity to learn and grow within the field

-🔭 Currently, I'm working on creating a music bot for Discord with my friends (just for fun!)
+🔭 Currently, I'm working on creating a Discord music bot for with my friends (just for fun!)
-🔭 At university, I'm creating and analysing designs for a finance management app for a group project in our UX class.
-Here is a sneak peek!
+🔭 At university, I've been creating and analysing designs for a finance management app with a group for our UX class.
+Here is a sneak peek at our designs!

 ![image](https://user-images.githubusercontent.com/87348118/169195336-e69e3c05-2b40-413f-b1c1-9494b20ffc3a.png)